The Optimist Circuit

 Our mission is to empower changemakers, innovators, and thought leaders with stories and strategies that prove optimism, collaboration, and innovation are the keys to solving global challenges.

-Ellen Spooner, founder and host of The Optimist Circuit, brings over eight years of strategic communication experience with organizations like NOAA, the Smithsonian, and the Waitt Institute.
-Her expertise in making complex science accessible to millions and her passion for AI and tech is the foundation of this publication’s commitment to impactful storytelling.
+Ellen Spooner, co-founder and co-host of The Optimist Circuit, brings a decade of strategic sustainable communication experience with organizations like NOAA, the Smithsonian, and the Waitt Institute.
+Her expertise in making complex science accessible to millions and her passion for AI and tech is the foundation of this podcast’s commitment to impactful storytelling.

 Subscribe now and be part of the conversation shaping the future of tech, AI, and sustainability.